Lagrangian Floer theory on compact toric manifolds II : Bulk deformations: Deformation by

+We remark that (\ref{94}) and Lemma \ref{deg2divixopr} are stated only in the case of moduli spaces $\mathcal M_{1,\vert\text{\bf p}\vert}(L(u);\beta;\text{\bf p})$ of dimension $n$, that is the moduli space used to define $\mathfrak{PO}^u(w_1,\ldots,w_B;\mathfrak x)$.
 This is because it is cumbersome to appropriately generalize the proofs of Lemma \ref{deg2divixopr} for other dimensions.
-The simplest way to go around this trouble is to make the formula similar to (\ref{94}) as a `definition' of modified $\frak q$ operator, and proceed as follows.
+The simplest way to go around this trouble is to make the formula similar to (\ref{94}) as a `definition' of modified $\mathfrak q$ operator, and proceed as follows.

-Let $\frak q_{\beta;\ell,k}^{can}$ be the restriction of (\ref{37.188}) to $T^n$ invariant forms.
+Let $\mathfrak q_{\beta;\ell,k}^{{\text{\rm can}}}$ be the restriction of (\ref{37.188}) to $T^n$ invariant forms.
 We divide